StackVista/stackstate-docs/configure/security/authentication/ldap.md

 {% endtab %}
 {% tab title="Linux" %}

-Replace the existing authentication block in the configuration file with this example and edit it to match your LDAP server configuration (see below the example for a description of all the fields).
+Here is an example of an authentication configuration that uses an OIDC provider.
+Replace the existing `authentication` section (nested in `stackstate.api`) in the configuration file with the example and edit it to match your LDAP server configuration.
+Restart StackState to make the change take effect.

 ```javascript
 authentication {